NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

     <inf> event_manager: Temperature [C]: %i,%i, Humidity [Percentage]: %i, Air pressure [hPa]: %d,%i, Battery charge [%%]: %i.

-The order should be something like:
-* Initialize BLE and scan.
-* Scan for Thingy:52 and connect (LED1 ON).
-* Discover services from Thingy:52.
-* Subscribe to notifications for a set of services.
-* Scan for Thingy:91 and connect either when notification is given OR 91 requests connection through scanning (LED2 ON).
-* Scan for BroodMinder Weight advertisements and read data message (LED3 ON/OFF while doing/not doing this).
-* Loop.

 Known issues and limitations
 ****************************